 Before you even consider starting a run group or booking yourself onto a training course, assess why you want to become a run leader in the first place.

 Being a runner and being a run leader have their similarities, but they also have some key differences.
+As a runner, you only really have to worry about yourself, and your own running goals are what motivate you to continue running and become a better runner.

 If you’ve been running for a few years now, you’ve probably got used to your own running routine, including distance, pace and running routes.
 You know exactly what ticks your boxes as a runner, and you know when to push yourself and when to hit the brakes.